HendMuhmmad/Miniature-Learning-Management-System/README.md

 # Miniature-Learning-Management-System

 A miniature Learning Management System (LMS) in the form of a RESTful API and  HTML forms for create only.
-The system will have two entities: Course and Student with a full CRUD operations (Create, read, update and delete).
+The system have two entities: Course and Student with a full CRUD operations (Create, read, update and delete).

 ## Specifications: